amranhossain63/Bike_store_sales/README.md

 # Bike Store Sales

-In this work I will be analysing sales made on bike stores.
+In this work will be analysing sales made on bike stores.

 This project is a part of FreeCodeCamp coruse **Data Analysis with Python**